haunt98/hcmus-master-notes/README.md

 - Selection: Using tree policy
   - Need to balance between exploration and exploitation
   - TODO: UCB1, UCT
-- Expansion: pick
+- Expansion: add new node to the tree
-- Simulation or Roll-out: use default policy ot produce outcome value
+- Simulation or Rollout: use default policy to produce outcome value
+  - Choose random action until reach terminal state
 - Backup or Backpropagation: re-update value of nodes along the line trace back to root
   - Update reward
   - Update visit count

-**Markove Deision Processes (MDP)**
+**Markov Deision Processes (MDP)**

 - Framework for planning and maximizing your future gains in scenarios where some things are out of your control but you still have choices to make.